 Day 4: Drive back to Arusha.

-After farewell to the village tribesmen; start driving back to Arusha with short stay at Makuyuni/Mto wa Mbu.
+After a farewell to the village tribesmen; start driving back to Arusha with a short stay at Makuyuni/Mto wa Mbu.

 Eco/Culture Tours -Longido Mountain Trekking